MicrosoftDocs/mixed-reality/mixed-reality-docs/interaction-fundamentals.md

 ---
 title: Multimodal interaction overview
-description: Overview of the multimodel interaction
+description: Overview of the multimodal interaction
 author: shengkait
 ms.author: shengkait
 ms.date: 04/11/2019
 ms.topic: article
-keywords: Mixed Reality, Gaze, gaze targeting, interaction, design
+keywords: Mixed Reality, gaze, gaze targeting, interaction, design
 ---

 # Introducing instinctual interactions
 The philosophy of simple, instinctual interactions is woven throughout the Microsoft Mixed Reality platform, from hardware to software.

 These instinctual interactions utilize all available input technologies, including inside out tracking, hand tracking, eye tracking, and natural language, in seamless multimodal interaction models.
-Based on our research, designing and developing multimodally, and not based on single inputs, is critical to creating instinctive experiences.
+Based on our research, designing and developing multimodally, and not based on single inputs, is critical for creating instinctive experiences.

 The Instinctual Interaction models also naturally align across device types.
-For example, far interaction on an immersive headset with a 6 DoF controlller and far interaction on a HoloLens 2 use the same affordances, patterns, and behaviors.
+For example, far interaction on an immersive headset with a 6 DoF controller and far interaction on a HoloLens 2 use the same affordances, patterns, and behaviors.
 Not only is this convenient for developers and designers, but it feels natural to end users.

-We've structures our guidance to reflect this philosophy: that the most instinctual interaction models are multimodal, and that interaction is consistent across device types and whether users are using controllers or not.
+We've structured our guidance to reflect this philosophy: The most instinctual interaction models are multimodal, and the interaction is consistent across device types and whether users are using controllers or not.

 ## Multimodal interaction models
 Based on our research and work with customers to date, we've discovered three primary interaction models that suit the majority of Mixed Reality experiences.